Toward Automated Simulation Research Workflow through LLM Prompt Engineering Design: Discussion

 \subsection{Error Loops in Debugging}

-Each AutoProg involves a Python code debugging process.
-When bugs are detected, the {LLM} receives error messages and attempts to revise the code, iterating until it executes correctly.
-However, we've noted instances where the {LLM} struggles to generate functional code, resulting in mission failures.
+The prompt engineering logic design of ASA includes a Python code debugging process.
+When bugs are detected, error messages are passed to the LLM, which is then prompted to revise the code.
+This process is iterative until the code executes correctly.

+However, we have noted instances where {ASA} struggles to generate functional code, resulting in mission failures.
 This typically occurs when the {LLM} becomes ``stuck'' after repeated unsuccessful debugging attempts, cycling through the same erroneous code without progress.

 This phenomenon may be associated with the {LLM's} propensity to depend heavily on past dialogue content.
-Research has documented instances where LLMs utilize context to deliver responses preferred by users, indicating an excessive reliance on previous information \cite{Brown2020,Gao2020,Wei2022}.
-While this capability allows LLMs to adapt responses based on short dialogue histories, it can also lead to persistent errors.
+Research has documented instances where LLMs utilize context to deliver responses preferred by users, indicating an excessive reliance on previous information.\cite{Brown2020,Gao2020,Wei2022} While this capability allows LLMs to adapt responses based on short dialogue histories, it can also lead to persistent errors.

 In our experiments, to prevent such deadlocks, we implemented a maximum debug attempt limit.
-Once this limit is reached, the AutoProg returns a ``mission failed'' message.
+Once this limit is reached, {ASA's} AutoProg returns a ``mission failed'' message.
 To ensure the smooth execution of concrete research missions, it is crucial to avoid these debugging loops.
-One solution involves clearing parts of the memory after a certain number of debug attempts or encouraging the {LLM} to generate varied content in each iteration (Some LLMs include parameters to avoid generating duplicate content and to adjust the creativity of the models.).
+One solution involves clearing parts of the memory after a certain number of debug attempts or {prompting} the {LLM} to generate varied content in each iteration (Some LLMs include parameters to avoid generating duplicate content and to adjust the creativity of the models.).